CURRENTLY ACCEPTING NEW STUDENTS!

 Director of EAAT/PATH Intl.
 Certified Therapeutic Riding Instructor

 Ms. Jordan graduated with both Bachelors and Masters degrees from MTSU with a study focus centered around child development, horse science, and recreational therapy.
 Cristin’s passion is in therapeutic riding, with more than 15 years experience volunteering and working in the field.
-She uses her experience from showing on the MTSU Equestrian Team as an undergraduate and alumni to help instill confidence in each rider.
+She uses her experience from showing on the MTSU Equestrian Team as an undergraduate and alumna to help instill confidence in each rider.
 She also holds a certificate of completion in the PATH Intl specialty education course on Autism Spectrum Disorder.

 For more information contact Cristin Jordan at Cristin.Jordan@MeridianEquine.com